C.D. Aves Blancas

 Club Deportivo Aves Blancas de Jalisco, A.C. is a football club that plays in the Liga TDP.
 It is based in the city of Tepatitlán, Mexico.

 History

-The team was founded on March 11, 2000, the same year he was enrolled in the Tercera División de México.
-Unlike other clubs, this one has never tried to participate in another higher category.
+The team was founded on 11 March 2000, the same year it was enrolled in the Tercera División de México.
+Unlike other clubs, they have never tried to participate in a higher category.

 In the 2015–16 season, the team reached the semifinals of the category after eliminating CDU Uruapan, Constructores de Gómez Palacio, Monarcas Morelia and Tecos, to finally be eliminated by the Leones Negros UdeG second reserve team.
 In the 2019–2020 season, the club temporarily paused its activity, to return to compete in the following season.

 Stadium

 The Estadio Corredor Industrial is a stadium located in Tepatitlán, Jalisco, Mexico.
 It has a capacity for 1,200 spectators and can reach a capacity of 5,000 in case of expansion work.